calcalbrad/EnhanceTest/README.md

 ## Setup
 Follow the following steps to setup the tests (for use with IntelliJ):
-1. Install either Eclipse or IntelliJ to your machine.
+1. Install IntelliJ to your computer.
 Instructions can be found here: https://www.jetbrains.com/help/idea/installation-guide.html.
 2. Using Git, clone the project into your local repository.
 Instructions can be found here: https://www.jetbrains.com/help/idea/set-up-a-git-repository.html
 3. Download Selenium using this link: https://www.selenium.dev/downloads/ and scroll down till you find the Selenium Client & WebDriver Language Bindings.
 Download the version for Java.
 4. Extract the zip files and put the selenium-java-3.141.59 folder somewhere safe and where you can access later.